nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/thingy91_gsg.rst

    a.
 Click :guilabel:`Start` to begin the modem trace.
       The button changes to :guilabel:`Stop` and is greyed out.
    #.
 Click :guilabel:`Refresh dashboard` to refresh the information.

+      If the information does not load, switch the Thingy:91 off and on, select the device from the :guilabel:`SELECT DEVICE` drop-down, and click :guilabel:`Start` to begin the modem trace again.

    #.
 Copy the ICCID by clicking on the **ICCID** label or the displayed ICCID number in the **Sim** section.

       .. figure:: images/cellularmonitor_iccid.png